MorenoLaQuatra/bart-it/README.md

 ## Notes

-As pointed out by the original author ([@gsarti_](https://twitter.com/gsarti_)) the IT5 model compared in the paper was not trained with multi-task learning, but with the regular span masking objective (as adopted from newer versions of T5).
+As pointed out by the IT5 co-author ([@gsarti_](https://twitter.com/gsarti_), thanks!) the IT5 model compared in the paper was not trained with multi-task learning, but with the regular span masking objective (as adopted from newer versions of T5).

 ## Table of Contents